Pete O'Neal: History

 Together with his wife, Charlotte Hill O'Neal, he is the co-founder of the United African Alliance Community Center (UAACC) in the village of Imbaseni, near the northern city of Arusha, Tanzania.
 The UAACC is a center focusing on healing the community by providing a diverse array of free art, music, film and other classes to members of the community.
 The UAACC also serves as a hostel for people travelling through the area—offering several "huts" with bunk beds.
 The center has been frequented by several celebrities, American politicians, study abroad programs, students, documentary film makers, and artists.
 Pete and Charlotte provide numerous jobs to locals of the community and the center is entirely run by local Tanzanians.

 O'Neal's family still resides in the Kansas City area.
-He is a third cousin to US Representative Emmanuel Cleaver.
+He is a third cousin to US Representative Emanuel Cleaver.
 Since 1991, Cleaver and others have unsuccessfully attempted to obtain a pardon for O'Neal, and took the issue to both President Bill Clinton and President Barack Obama.
 Both declined to pardon O'Neal.

 His life and exile in Tanzania is the subject of the PBS documentary 'A Panther in Africa', by Aaron Matthews, and a book 'Black Panther in Exile: The Pete O'Neal Story' by Pete's attorney, Paul J. Magnarella.